Duct Leakage Test in Avalon borough, NJ

 A duct leakage test begins by closing off every duct and register with duct mask tape across both the supply and return sides.

-After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.
+After the registers are sealed, we fasten the duct tester to the unit or to a main return.

-The ducts are then lowered to a depressurized level of 25 Pascals.
-With the system at that pressure, the nanometer is used to read the duct leakage.
+The ducts are then set to a depressurized pressure of 25 Pascals.
+Once there, we use the nanometer to capture the leakage reading.

 Schedule Your Duct Leakage Test in Avalon borough, NJ

-We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and supply on-site guidance to help you pass your test, reduce energy loss, and maintain the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Avalon borough, NJ with dependable and energy-efficient testing solutions.